 The Parabolic SAR can be found as an Overlay in SharpCharts.
 The default parameters are .02 for the Step and .20 for the Maximum Step.
 As shown above, these can be changed to suit the characteristics of an individual security.
 The example below shows the indicator in pink with prices in black/white and the chart grid removed.
 This contrast makes it easier to compare the indicator with the price action of the underlying security.
 Click here for a live example of Parabolic SAR.

-Break below rising SAR: This scans starts with stocks that have an average price of $10 or greater over the last three months and average volume greater than 40,000.
+This scan starts with stocks that have an average price of $10 or greater over the last three months and average volume greater than 40,000.
 The scan then filters for stocks that have a bearish SAR reversal (Parabolic SAR (.01,.20)).
 This scan is just meant as a starter for further refinement.